Denver Life

 Audio By Carbonatix

-The National Western Stock Show will stampede into Denver on Saturday, January 10, for the 120th anniversary edition of the annual extravaganza.
-But you’ll find some changes at the National Western Complex this year, with two big new facilities debuting…and a few old favorites moseying on.
+The National Western Stock Show has stampeded into Denver for the 120th anniversary edition of the annual extravaganza.
+You’ll find some changes at the National Western Complex this year, with two big new facilities debuting…and a few old favorites moseying on.

 With the completion of the Sue Anschutz-Rodgers Livestock Center, much of the animal action has moved there…including the beloved Cowboy Bar that had been in the basement of the Hall of Education and now has a new home in the center as well as a new name: the Coors Banquet Hall.
 The Coors Western Art show has moved, too, to the massive Legacy Building, the David Tryba-designed home of the National Western Denver Authority that has a permanent art gallery, as well as eight bars…two open to the public during the Stock Show.